bottleofench/FruitfulAPI/README.md

 ### ItemStackBuilder
 ItemStackBuilder is a class that makes it easy to create ItemStacks.

-The class supports most operations with ItemStacks, including listening to events involving a created ItemStack.
+The class supports many operations with ItemStacks, including listening to events involving a created ItemStack.

+Many builders are inherited from the class, extending the functionality of this class.

+You can see all available builders [here](https://github.com/bottleofench/FruitfulAPI/tree/master/src/main/java/api/bottleofench/fruitfulapi/builders).

 #### Examples